Gregor-Mendel-Institute/sRNA-spike-ins/README.md

 # sRNA-spike-ins
 This repository contains scripts used to design and analyze a novel set of small RNA spike-in oligonucleotides (sRNA spike-ins). sRNA spike-ins can be used to normalize high-throughput small RNA sequencing (sRNA-Seq) data across individual experiments, as well as the genome-wide estimation of sRNA:mRNA stoichiometries when used together with mRNA spike-ins.
 The scripts and files contained within this repository were used to generate all of the data presented in an unpublished manuscript by Lutzmayer, Enugutti and Nodine.
+The processed data files are present, but the raw data files can be downloaded from the Gene Expression Omnibus (GEO Series GSE98553), and intermediate and processed data files can be produced from these.

 Scripts and example graphs are organized into nine main directories: